What Size Bath Do You Need?

 The main difference between these two versions of straight bath is how you use them and where the taps are positioned.

 With a single-ended bath, they are typically designed for one-person usage.
-The taps are located at one end, which is ideal for shower baths, which is a vertical wall where the plug is positioned while the other has a gentle slope.
+The taps are located at one end, which is ideal for shower baths.

-A double-ended bath is designed for two people usage.
-The taps and plug are positioned and fitted in the centre of the tub - the taps are either fixed to the wall or bath itself.
+A double-ended bath can in most cases look more glamorous than a single ended bath and is even suitable for use by 2 people.
+The taps and plug are positioned and fitted in the centre of the bath and the taps are either fixed to the wall or the bath itself.
 This means each end has a slope, allowing two people to bathe together or one person to stretch out.
-The majority of free-standing baths are double-ended.
+The majority of freestanding baths are double-ended.

 Corner baths are an excellent space-saving solution, slotting neatly into one corner of your bathroom.
-A corner bathtub is often wider and shorter than a straight bath, which can be easier to install, and can even be used as a shower bath due to the additional width.
+A corner bath is often wider and shorter than a straight bath, which can be easier to install and can even be used as a shower bath due to the additional width.

 Some models have a built-in seat or raised lip which helps with washing small children and mobility.
-Their rounded deep slot shape can give the feeling of settling down into the hot tub and your local spa.
+Their rounded deep slot shape can give the feeling of settling down into the hot tub at a luxury spa.
 Add jets to create an even more luxurious dip.
-Corner baths require a bath panel to finish the look with most being provided with them.

-Free-standing baths don’t require a finishing panel and are double-ended for a spa-like look, allowing for two people to bathe at the same time.
-However, drainage and island bathtub fittings may require professional installation.
-This is due to the plumbing having to be modified.
-If you have the cash, these are the tubs to splash-out on.
+Freestanding baths don’t require a finishing panel and are double-ended for a spa-like look, allowing for two people to bathe at the same time.
+They can, however, be more expensive to install, especially when replacing a standard straight bath.
+If you have the cash, these are the tubs to splash out on.

 The standard size for a free-standing bath is: 1800mm x 800mm and 500-600mm deep

 Whirlpool baths, or spa baths, offer a relaxing and luxurious bathing experience in your own home.
-As the name suggests, these baths are fitted with whirlpool jets which are placed on the side shell of the bath, they’re then operated by controls.
+As the name suggests, these baths are fitted with whirlpool jets which are placed on the side shell of the bath.

 The standard size for a whirlpool bath is: 1700mm x 750mm or 1800mm x 850mm